This is why silkies are banned on Camp Lejeune

-Marines are proud – it’s on our posters and commercials but there are things that inspire pride that should be secured and to kept to themselves.
+Marines are proud - it's on our posters and commercials but there are things that inspire pride that should be secured and to kept to themselves.
 Marines take things too far and can’t have nice things.
-This phenomenon of belligerence has led to uniform regulations bans because we like to stick it to the man.
+This phenomenon of Marine silkies belligerence has led to uniform regulations bans because we like to stick it to the man.
 The Marine Corps’ green weenie got a taste of it’s own medicine and it didn’t like it.

 Two sizes too tight